-You're asked to prove the implication equivalence rule in Practice 9, p.
-28. That is, prove that is a tautology (notice how we use order of precedence of operations to drop parentheses).
+You're asked to prove the implication equivalence rule in Practice 9: that is, prove that is a tautology (notice how we use order of precedence of operations to drop parentheses).
 How would you prove it?
-And can you see another theorem, suggested by the commutativity of disjunction, and double negation?
+And can you see another theorem, suggested by the commutativity of disjunction, as well as double negation (i.e. $Q \longleftrightarrow (Q')'$ )?

-$$P \to Q \longleftrightarrow (P' \lor Q)$$
+$$P \to Q \longleftrightarrow P' \lor Q$$

-Implication seems somewhat unusual, but it is suggested by Exercise 11a, section 1.1: "If the food is good, then the service is excellent."
+Implication seems somewhat unusual, but it is suggested by Exercise 11a, section 1.1:

+"If the food is good, then the service is excellent."

-So when we negate it, it leads to the rule $(P \to Q)' \iff P \land Q'$ .
+So when we negate it, it leads to the rule

+$(P \to Q)' \iff P \land Q'.$